1998 NCAA Division I-A football rankings

-Two human polls and one formulaic ranking make up the 1998 NCAA Division I-A football rankings.
-Unlike most sports, college football's governing body, the National Collegiate Athletic Association (NCAA), does not bestow a National Championship title for Division I-A football.
-That title is primarily bestowed by different polling agencies.
-There are several polls that currently exist.
-The main weekly polls are the AP Poll and Coaches Poll.
+Two human polls and one formulaic ranking made up the 1998 NCAA Division I-A football rankings.
+Unlike most sports, college football's governing body, the National Collegiate Athletic Association (NCAA), did not bestow a National Championship title for Division I-A football.
+That title was primarily bestowed by different polling agencies.
+There were several polls that currently existed.
+The main weekly polls were the AP Poll and Coaches Poll.
 The Bowl Championship Series (BCS) standings made their debut in 1998, and began being released about halfway through the season.